Search

 Stefanie Waldek

-Orlando International Airport (MCO) is one of the busiest airports in the U.S., with more than 55 million passengers traveling through its terminals annually.
-MCO is a major hub for both domestic and international travelers thanks to its proximity to such popular tourist destinations as Walt Disney World® Resort, Universal Studios and Port Canaveral, a cruise port.
-While it primarily serves the Orlando metropolitan area, it's also the main airport of the Central Florida region at large.
+Orlando International Airport (MCO) handles more than 57 million passengers annually, making it one of the busiest airports in the U.S. If you’re heading to Walt Disney World® Resort, Universal Studios or Port Canaveral for a cruise, you’ll likely fly through here.
+MCO primarily serves the Orlando metropolitan area, it's also the main airport of the Central Florida region at large.

 Terminals at MCO